 The chart below outlines the English proficiency requirements for general admission as well as admission to the CLB program.
 The TOEFL exam has two different grading scales.
 The paper based TOEFL is still available with scores ranging from 310-677.
 For more information on what the TOEFL consists of and a list of official testing centers visit the ETS web site.
 Both score requirements are listed below.

-* Some graduate programs are not able to accommodate CLB students in the curriculum as designed, so admitted students would need to complete CLB prior to starting their graduate studies.
+* Some graduate programs are not able to accommodate ELCB students in the curriculum as designed, so admitted students would need to complete ELCB prior to starting their graduate studies.

-Students with TOEFL scores in the CLB range will take a placement essay test upon arrival at Seattle University.
-Some students may have their CLB requirement waived based upon the results of the placement essay test.
+Students with TOEFL scores in the ELCB range will take a placement essay test upon arrival at Seattle University.
+Some students may have their ELCB requirement waived based upon the results of the placement essay test.

-• First-year applicants who complete their entire high school curriculum in the United States or Canada, or at American schools abroad, may have the English Proficiency requirement waived if their transcript does not include any ESL course work and the high school cumulative grade point average is 2.75 or higher.• Transfer applicants from U.S. colleges who meet the same criteria as first-year applicants above may have the English Proficiency requirement waived.• Transfer applicants who have completed ESL courses at a college or university must fulfill the English Proficiency requirement regardless of prior history.• Graduate and post-baccalaureate applicants who have earned a bachelor or advanced degree at Seattle University or at a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand or Australia, and who have continued to reside in countries where English is the primary language for at least two years prior to submission of the application, will be considered to have met the English Proficiency requirement.
+• First-year applicants who complete their entire high school curriculum in the United States, parts of Canada, the United Kingdom, Ireland, New Zealand, Australia or at American schools abroad, may have the English Proficiency requirement waived if their transcript does not include any ESL course work and the high school cumulative grade point average and four years of English composition/literature average of 3.0 or higher. • Transfer applicants from U.S. colleges who meet the same criteria as first-year applicants above may have the English Proficiency requirement waived.• Transfer applicants who have completed ESL courses at a college or university must fulfill the English Proficiency requirement regardless of prior history.• Graduate and post-baccalaureate applicants who have earned a bachelor or advanced degree at Seattle University or at a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand or Australia, and who have continued to reside in countries where English is the primary language for at least two years prior to submission of the application, will be considered to have met the English Proficiency requirement.